quizoxis/gbc_bcdv1007_fsd2_finalproject01/README.md

 ## User Registration

-A new user can be registered by going to 'Login' page and then following 'Register Here' link.
+A new user can be registered by going to 'Login' page and then following `Register Here` link.

 ![User Registration image](/public/images/UserRegistration.png "User Registration Page")

-## User Logon
+## User Logon Process

-* To Login, go to the login page, enter user email address and password and click 'Sign In'.
+* To Login, go to the login page, enter user email address and password and click `Sign In`.
+* After a successful logon user is redirected to `Home` page.
+* Nav links at the top of the page now shows additional links for `Account` and a `Logout` button.

 ![User Login image](/public/images/UserLogin.png "User Login Page")